dwhiffing/fury/content/aar/cf/cf5/cf5_aj/body.md

-Four Kfirs have flown overland from Columbia, hoping to get into the rear area unopposed, and catch aircraft landing at Jacinto Lara – like those helpless Tucanos\!
+Four Kfirs have flown overland from Columbia, hoping to get into the rear area unopposed, and catch aircraft landing at Jacinto Lara – like those helpless Tucanos!
 They’re just a moment too late to catch the returning F-5s, only shooting down the last damaged F-5 just before touchdown.
 Looking around, they head further east to snap up an ELINT plane, and then decide to make a run on the tanker, but they’re shooed